robertamangiapane/CV/README.md

 - Create and deliver motion graphics in various media including web and mobile.
 - Designed graphic layout, banner and landing pages for new web projects.
 - Created logo, logo animation, infographics and motion graphic for Advertisement Company and sales presentation.
 - Collaborated with engineering on various web, mobile and tablet application interfaces.
+- Rigged and animated official company's mascot and logo: a 3D humanoid alien.

 **New TeleCinema** (2014 - 2015)
 *Motion graphic Designer*